tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 | **parameterOverrides** | object | This specifies the parameters to overwrite for each signal execution.
 The default parameters can be found in the VM watch plugin collection page <link to plugin page>. | false
 | **environmentAttributes** | object | This specifies any environment attributes to help decide if a test is eligible to execute or not. | false

+> [!IMPORTANT]
+> see VM watch Plugin Collection <insert link to plug in page> for a full list of VM watch signals, associated tags, overwritable parameters and environment attributes.
+>

 #### Switching On / Off VM watch